-Should I do a SIP in a mutual fund and invest a bit every month or invest all the money at one go?
+Should I do ain a and a bit every month or all the money at one go?
 This is one of the most common questions that comes to the minds of investors, new or experienced.

 Why do you think you are thinking about this?

 Think about why this question is coming to your mind.
-You are probably thinking that “investing everything at a go sounds a bit risky.
+You are probably thinking that “everything at a go sounds a bit risky.
 After all, what if the market suddenly falls?
-My investment value will go down.”
+My value will go down.”

-The markets can also go the other way and your investment value might go up.
+The markets can also go the other way and yourvalue might go up.
 Thus, the confusion in your mind.

 The reality is that nobody has really been able to predict the markets so you are left with an equal chance of the market going up or going down.
 The markets are equally unreadable for everyone.